lightstep/cloud-native-observability/02 - customers-and-engineers.md

 An SLI is some quantitative measure of a service -- like request latency, error rate, or throughput.
 They are also measurements of a _transaction_, mid-stream.
-Another way to phrase this is that the combination of all relevant SLI's for each sub-transaction in a transaction is the SLI of that transaction -- i.e., if my user-facing transaction has twelve steps and I sum the duration it takes for each step, I know the total duration.
+Another way to phrase this is that the combination of all relevant SLIs for each sub-transaction in a transaction is the SLI of that transaction -- i.e., if my user-facing transaction has twelve steps and I sum the duration it takes for each step, I know the total duration.
 Indeed, instead of thinking about